 4. Is there a better way to use the money I’m about to spend on this?

 The holidays shouldn’t be about money.
-There are so much more important things to focus on, like spending time with family and friends, and creating memories that will last for years.
+There are far more important things to focus on, like spending time with family and friends and creating memories that will last for years.

 The biggest gift you can offer anyone is your love, time, and friendship.
 No material gifts are worth paying interest for, and they certainly aren’t worth derailing your long-term financial goals.